- My account

 - make referrals to appropriate specialist agencies

-- gain understanding of the legal framework involved
+- gain understanding of the legal framework and options available to those involved

 - analyse strategies used by different agencies